WELCOME TO 20th CENTURY CLOTH

 I then went on to work for UK high street names such as River Island, Debenhams, and Marks and Spencer.
 Though I enjoyed it and learned a lot what I really wanted was to be able to create my own unique prints.

-Five years ago, I made the decision to combine my passion with my skills and launched my own business designing and selling my own range of mid-century inspired dressmaking fabrics, lampshades and beauty accessories.
+Six years ago, I made the decision to combine my passion with my skills and launched my own business designing and selling my own range of mid-century inspired dressmaking fabrics, lampshades and beauty accessories.

 One of the most frequently asked questions I have been asked is if I can supply my designs on heavier weight fabrics suitable for upholstery and interiors.
 I have now launched a brand new range of fabrics perfect for this very purpose; I also have plans to extend my designs to matching homeware products in the near future.